chef-boneyard/chef-web-docs-2016/includes_api_push_jobs/includes_api_push_jobs_endpoint_jobs_id_get.rst

 **Response**

-The response will return something similar to:
+The response is similar to:

 .. code-block:: ruby